oist/optinist/docs/utils/tutorials.md

 </p>

 Click on the PLAY button within the plotting box to play the loaded movie.
-The number indicated on the right of PAUSE button is the frame interval in milisecond.
+The number indicated on the right of PAUSE button is the frame interval in milliseconds.

 <br>
 <p align="left">